n8n-io/n8n-docs/docs/flow2/import-from-doc2.md

 ---
 title: "Import from DOC²"
-description: How to import documents from DOC²
+description: To import documents from DOC² you need to add the desired document type and create a workflow for it first.s
 date: "2021-11-25"
 tags:
     - FLOW²
     - DOC²
-    - Import documents
+    - Importing documents
 ---

+# How to import documents from DOC²

 ### To import documents from DOC² you need to add the desired document type and create a workflow for it first.